Dance Routes

 Duration: 10 minutes approx.

-An exploration of rhythmic patterns and melody, based on the traditional choreographic form of the pallavi.
-This piece was created through one-to-one sessions over a year between Guru Trinath Maharana and Rekha, where he both composed the pakhawaj score and directed the choregraphy on Rekha’s dancing body.
+An exploration of rhythmic patterns and melody, based on the traditional choreographic form of the Pallavi, created on Rekha by Guru Trinath Maharana.

 Music: Rama Rao & Guru Trinath Maharana